Immunization and Health Statement Policy

 - A minimum of 32 of the last 40 credit hours must be completed at North Central College as a degree candidate.

-- At least 12 credit hours in the student's major and eight credit hours in the student's minor must be earned at North Central.
+- At least 12 credit hours in the student's major, eight credit hours in the student's minor and four credit hours in the student's concentration must be earned at North Central.
 CLEP and experiential credit may not be used to meet these two requirements.
 At least 12 hours of coursework in each major and at least eight hours of coursework in each minor must be unique.

 - Only courses numbered 100 or above count toward the 128 minimum credit hours required for graduation.